govadav/Task-book-search/CODE_REVIEW.md

 ## 3. Manual check:

-    •	The page should have a logical tab order, so I removed unnecessary divs wrapped around ‘Reading list’ and ‘Want to Read’ button.
+    - The page should have a logical tab order, so I removed unnecessary divs wrapped around ‘Reading list’ and ‘Want to Read’ button.

-    •	Interactive elements should indicate their purpose and state, so added type attribute for all buttons
+    - Interactive elements should indicate their purpose and state, so added type attribute for all buttons

-    •	Added tabindex and href to ‘JavaScript’ anchor tag so that it highlights for tab and works for keyboard enter key to start search.
+    - Added tabindex and href to ‘JavaScript’ anchor tag so that it highlights for tab and works for keyboard enter key to start search.

-    •	Added alt attribute for image tag in reading - list and book-search components and removed unnecessary div’s around image in read – list component.
+    - Added alt attribute for image tag in reading - list and book-search components and removed unnecessary div’s around image in read – list component.

-    •	Added focus pseudo style for the button to highlight while pressing tab on key board
+    - Added focus pseudo style for the button to highlight while pressinng tab on key board

 ## 4. Testing:

-    •	Run lint, unit tests, and e2e tests: All the unit tests were passed, except for reading - list reducer.
+    - Run lint, unit tests, and e2e tests: All the unit tests were passed, except for reading - list reducer.
 I fixed failed test cases for failedAddToReadingList should undo book addition to the state’ and ‘failedRemoveFromReadingList should undo book removal from the state’.

-    •	Above mentioned two test cases were unhandled action types in reducer so reducer should return default state.
+    - Above mentioned two test cases were unhandled action types in reducer so reducer should return default state.
 Written a test case for this scenario and all tests passed.

-    •	Written unit test cases for the actions dispatched for the components: book- search and reading-list
+    - Written unit test cases for the actions dispatched for the components: book- search and reading-list